 Inspection and repair

 Sometimes the reason the machine was not in use was that it was faulty and inspection helps you find such faults.
 Once you have decided which items to sell, it is time to examine the machines and call in the experts if you can’t get it to work.
 He or she can tell you if the machine can be repaired or not.
 If the machine is beyond repair, don’t worry because many people can buy the machine for parts and scrap metal.
 Sometimes, selling the machine for parts can offer lucrative returns compared to selling it whole.
 It’s entirely up to you to decide when you know what you are working with.

 Documents and photographs

-Once everything is okay with the machine, make sure that you have all the relevant documents such as purchase documents, manuals, maintenance reports,etc. All these are important because they prove that you are the owner.
+Once everything is okay with the machine, make sure that you have all the relevant documents such as purchase documents, manuals, maintenance reports, etc. All of these are important because they prove that you are the owner.
 Buyers will trust a person more if they have all the documents about the machine on hand as opposed to someone without them.
 You will then need to take photographs of the machines because the buyer is not always going to be physically present to see the machine.
 Videos are the best way giving the potential buyer a good look around, and a bonus if it is working and you can show it under power, you could also do a Live video call.
 You can allow viewings to local buyers if they request them but please beware of time wasters or fraudsters.

 Find the right place to sell your machine

 There are many websites online that deal with buying and selling of used machinery or equipment.
 You can decide on one that is dedicated to a certain niche like fabrication or agricultural machinery.
 Ensure you learn more about the websites before settling on one to avoid future problems.
 Read the small print for terms of sale and advertising fees.
 Choose one that will protect both you and the buyer the entire duration of the sale.
 Ask about commissions and shipping arrangements before committing to a website.
 Upload your photos and give a detailed description of the machinery.
 Once you have done all that, you have to find potential buyers by advertising traditionally and through social media.
 Finally, ensure sale terms and machinery condition are agreed by both parties – the last thing you want is to put it all that hard work and effort for the buyer to turn around and say they weren’t aware payment was on collection, etc. etc. Be prepared to be disappointed with offers and in case you don’t get a response after some time, you could consider selling it to a licenced scrap metal dealer.

 If all of this sounds like hard work, hassle and puts you and your family in a vulnerable position, then your next route to getting money in your pocket for unwanted industrial equipment is to contact a trusted, established Dealer.
 They will have a wider knowledge of the machinery that you have for sale, they have expert buyers who will buy from you, or sell on behalf of you and get a fair price.